-The Centre for Eye CareAfrican Eye and Public Health Intervention Initiative (CEPHII) is a forum to stimulate greater collaboration in Africa in health-related research.
-CEPHII is an affiliate of AVRI and is made up often accomplished researchers.
-The formation of the group was motivated by the current poor status of health-related research in Africa.
-There is often limited quantity and quality of research from Africa at international conferences and meetings.
-In addition, most research done in Africa is conducted by people from outside the continent.
-The aim is to develop research capacity and skills, in health-related disciplines, among young researchers on the continent to address the dearth in quality research.
+The Centre for Eye Care and Public Health Intervention Initiative (CEPHII) is a forum to stimulate greater collaboration among Africans in health-related research.
+CEPHII is an affiliate of AVRI and is made up of accomplished researchers.
+The formation of the group was motivated by the unsatisfactory state of health-related research in Africa.
+There is a deficiency of quality research from Africa at international conferences and meetings.
+In addition, most research done in Africa are conducted by non-Africans residing outside the continent.
+The aim of CEPHII is to help develop research capacity and skills, in health-related disciplines, among young researchers on the continent to address the dearth in quality research.
 Over time we hope this will translate to better health outcomes for Africans.
 Currently, CEPHII is involved in various projects including myopia, glaucoma, and diabetes projects as well as standardization of practice, which are listed in the About us section.

-To foster relationships between researchers with similar interests.
+• To foster relationships between researchers with similar interests.

-To promote the transfer of knowledge and encourage quality research work in Africa.
+• To promote the transfer of knowledge and encourage quality research work in Africa.

 • To establish a strong collaborative platform for funding opportunities and strengthen our ability to make an impact in health care.

 • To identify and fill gaps in knowledge with students from our institutions, for instance, the group has recently commenced projects focussing on Diabetes and myopia (which are key public health issues).
 To apply for grants which can be utilized to sponsor student projects.

 • To organise scientific events attracting world leaders and stakeholders in health research to Africa.

-The group has commenced affiliation with Centre of Excellence for Research and Training in Human Resources for Health, Department of Public Health, University of Calabar and the University of KwaZulu-Natal, Durban.
+The group is affiliated with the Centre of Excellence for Research and Training in Human Resources for Health, Department of Public Health, University of Calabar, and with the University of KwaZulu-Natal, Durban.
 These partnerships will positively influence the rating of these institutions, and together with these institutions on attract potential funders.

 The following accomplished researchers are part of our team:

-Dr Bernadine Ekpenyong(PhD)
+Dr Bernadine Ekpenyong(PhD, FAAO)

 Dr Ekpenyong is the Head, Department of Public Health at the University of Calabar, Nigeria.
-She is also an editor and a researcher with a wealth of experience in conducting and supervising research.
-Dr Ekpenyong has grounded background and specialisation in optometry and public health epidemiology with specialised training in research, bio-statistics and use of statistical software.
+She is also the Chief editor, Nigerian Optometry Journal and a researcher with a wealth of experience in conducting and supervising research.
+Dr Ekpenyong has grounded background and specialization in optometry and public health epidemiology with specialized training in research, bio-statistics and use of statistical software.
 As a researcher, she won two research grants as principal investigator.
-She has also successfully supervised six Master's degree projects as a senior lecturer and has also collaborated with other researchers to conduct quality research.
+She has also successfully supervised Master's degree projects as a senior lecturer and has also collaborated with other researchers to conduct quality research.
 These efforts are evident on the several scientific presentations and peer-reviewed publications to her credit.